Basic Schools at Adaklu educated on malaria, COVID-19

 Visited schools in the district received education on the causes, symptoms, and preventive measures of malaria and COVID-19.

-Health Promotion Officer of the Adaklu District Health Directorate, Madam Lynda Buatsi who facilitated the program implores students to keep their surroundings clean, sleep under a treated mosquito net as well as wear protective clothing when studying in the open at night in order to avoid mosquito bites.
+Health Promotion Officer of the Adaklu District Health Directorate, Madam Lynda Buatsi who facilitated the program implore students to keep their surroundings clean, sleep under treated mosquito net as well as wear protective clothes when studying in the open at night in order to avoid mosquito bites.

-On COVID-19, Madam Buatsi urged students to abide by the safety protocols such as; social distancing, wearing a face mask, and washing of hands with soap under running water to avoid being infected with the COVID-19 virus.
+On COVID-19, Madam Buatsi urged students abide with the safety protocols such as; social distancing, wearing a face mask and washing of hands with soap under running water to avaoid being infected with the COVID-19 virus.

 She also charged students to always drink a lot of water to hydrate their body, eat fruits, vegetables to build their immune system in order to fight against diseases.

 The District School Health Education Programme (SHEP) coordinator, Madam Creaton Klu explained that children have a role to play in sustaining good practices in protecting the environment and making sure that it is clean.

 She appeal to students to properly dispose waste such as cans and empty containers as they could serve as breeding grounds for disease-causing agents such as the plasmodium parasite which is responsible for causing malaria.